ananyapaliwal07/hr-lifecycle-module-v1/docs/page-data-mapping.md

 Suggested records to display:

-- Candidates with probation status "PROBATION_STARTED"
+- Candidates with probation status "IN_PROBATION"
 - Candidates with probation status "UNDER_REVIEW"
-- Candidates with probation status "EXTENDED"
+- Candidates with probation status "PROBATION_EXTENDED"
 - Candidates with probation status "RECONSIDERATION"

 Main Columns